World Lab Technologies

 SECTOR FRAMEWORK

-The programme defines five infrastructure sectors forming the admissible domain of capital formation.
+The programme defines six infrastructure sectors forming the admissible domain of capital formation.

 These sectors operate as classification anchors for eligibility determination, taxonomy alignment, and verification processes.